 Make the best use of your research efforts by incorporating reference information clearly into your text and citing that information consistently.
-Rather than placing research and writing your paper around quotations and paraphrases, you should be working to integrate research into your own prose in a clear and legible way.
+Rather than writing a paper around selected quotations and paraphrases, you should be working to integrate research into your own prose in a clear and legible way.
 Remember, the purpose of evidence is to support your own points.
 Use information from credible references through quoting, paraphrasing, and summarizing with citations to strengthen your argument.

 Putting the Information in Your Own Words

 Using Direct Quotations

 Alternatively, you may use the exact words from the source as a direct quotation.
 Quotation marks are used to indicate material that is borrowed verbatim and should be followed by a citation.
 The punctuation and formatting around quotes can be tricky.
 See How to Use Quotation Marks (Purdue OWL) for examples.
 Sources should be cited for all borrowed material, whether direct quotations or ideas.
 Citation conventions vary by discipline; see our guides on APA Formatting, Chicago Formatting, and MLA Formatting for your specific citation formatting style.